Fewer restrictions at high school fall activities this season?

 “At this time, masks are optional at Derby Public Schools.
 There are no spectator restrictions either at this time, per KSHSAA.”

-KSN reached out to Wichita and Hutchinson Public Schools, both have not yet made a final decision on how they will move forward with fall sports.
+KSN News reached out to Wichita and Hutchinson Public Schools.
+Both have not yet made a final decision on how they will move forward with fall sports.

+Faflick said he feels more comfortable about this fall season with vaccines and testing options.